siegeon/magic.lambda.strings/README.md

 All the above slots that requires two arguments, will use the first argument as its _"what"_ argument, and the second as its _"with"_ argument.
 Avoiding naming these though, allows you to reference other slots, and use these as sources to parametrize your invocations to the above slots.

-For instance.
+### strings.replace

+This slot replaces occurrencies of a string inside a string, with some other string.
+The simplest version is like follows.

 ```
 /*